FineMoss/car_simulator/README.txt

 Running the App:
 	- requires pygame and NumPy (both can be installed with pip)
-	- run from inside the car_simulation folder to avoid 'FileNotFoundError' for car.png
+	- run from inside the car_simulator folder to avoid 'FileNotFoundError' for car.png
 	- run car_simulation.py